Tommy Lloyd

 Repatriation

-This is a term used in insurance policies which means that should you fall ill or get injured on holiday and your insurer has to arrange for you to return home for medical treatment.
+This is a term used in insurance policies which means that should you fall ill or get injured on holiday, your insurer will help cover the costs and arrange for you to return home for medical treatment.

-These are two terms that are very important ones to read.
-If cancellation and curtailment are covered in your policy it means if you have had to cancel, or cut short your trip, the cost will be covered.
-You should read your policy to see what is covered, but most policies will cover scenarios such as cutting a holiday short because a family member has fallen ill.
+These are two terms that are particularly important to read.
+If cancellation and curtailment are covered in your policy it means if you have had to cancel or cut short your trip (curtailment), the cost will be covered.

 READ MORE: Why Do I Need Cancellation Cover?